Loremiak/Loremiak/README.md

 ###

-<p align="left">My name is Damian and I'm a candidate FrontEnd Developer, from Poland.</p>
+<p align="left">My name is Damian and I'm intern FrontEnd Developer, from Poland.</p>

 ###